 - Chapter 4: 22:00 - 25:00 – Single-family affordability

 - Chapter 5: 25:00 - 30:00 – Lower-income households

 - Chapter 6: 30:00 - end – The next ten years

 Listen to other episodes in the series.

 VP Research & Modeling

 Steve leads multifamily research at Freddie Mac.
 In this role he performs research related to national and market-specific multifamily conditions.
 His team supports the multifamily business by developing models and quantitative approaches that determine risk-based capital allocations.
 The models capture loan level risks and also the benefits of the diversification and structural credit support for pools of multifamily mortgages, supporting the core business strategies of Freddie Mac Multifamily.

-Corey is the Director of Community Mission and Impact Finance at Freddie Mac Multifamily.
+Corey is the Senior Director of Mission, Policy and Strategy at Freddie Mac Multifamily.
 In this role, he oversees our Duty to Serve initiatives as well as research and development activities that further our support for affordable housing and underserved markets nationwide.

 Have a comment or question?
 Email us to let us know what's on your mind.